LeanderCS/flask-inputfilter/README.md

 ### Fallback

-The `fallback` option is used to specify a fallback value to use if the field is not present in the input data, although it is required or the validation fails.
+The `fallback` option is used to specify a fallback value to use if something unexpected happens, for example if the field is required but no value where provides or the validation fails.

+This means that if the field is not required and no value is present, the fallback value will not be used.
+In this case you have to use the `default` option.